samyukthdraj/ByteByPython/README.md

 ```

 ### Frontend
-- Open `index.html` in a modern web browser
+- Open `login.html` in a modern web browser (open with live server in vscode)
 - Ensure backend is running simultaneously

 ## Features in Detail